Posts

 Image

-All kinds of weather from snow, to rain, to sweltering heat, and some spectacular scenery!
+Chapter 4: Around Lake Superior All kinds of weather from snow, to rain, to sweltering heat, and some spectacular scenery!
 April 24, Thursday: 47 miles (1099.9) As Phillip French had predicted, it was cold last night and snowed again, 1/4 inch maybe, with flurries still this morning, so I debated whether to even ride, but it gradually warmed enough that I could at least put in a short day.
 In Garden River I chatted with three Ojibway kids; they were fascinated.
 They also told me about bears and various maulings... warmed my heart, as you can imagine.
-I rode just far enough past Sault St Marie that I could find some woods to camp in, or "bush" as they call it here... (where the bears live!) *A pause here for a brief editorial note: I'm realizing that the subject of my broken heart and the woman behind it will be a thread that is woven throughout this account, and it would be awkward to continually refer to her as "the woman who... etc." But she didn't ask to be in this story, so I f...
+I rode just far enough past Sault St Marie that I could find some woods to camp in, or "bush" as they call it here... (where the bears live!) *A pause here for a brief editorial note: I'm realizing that the subject of my broken heart and the woman behind it will be a thread that is woven throughout this account, and it would be awkward to continually refer to her as "the woman who... etc." But she didn't ...

 Chapter 3: The Wisdom of Phillip French